-VOTE, N MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW S: M75347-P49064 KEEP TH IS PORTION I FOR YOU JR RECORE THIS PRO) Y CA RD IS V ALID ON NLY WHEN SIGNED AND DATED.
-ND RETUR N THIS PO RTION ONL GENER# L COMMUNICATION, INC. Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the (1) Election of Directors - To elect three directors, each for All All Except number(s) of the nominee(s) on the line below. \neg a three-year term, as part of Class I of our nine member classified board of directors, as identified in this Proxy Card.
-The board recommends a vote FOR the listed nominees: 0 0 0 - Nominees: Class I: 01) Bridget L. Baker 02) Jerry A. Edgerton 03) Mark W. Kroloff For Against Abstain (2) Ratification of Appointment - To ratify the appointment for the year ending December 31, 2014.
-The board reco nt of G rant Thorr ds a vote nton LLP a as the Company's independent registered public accounting firms item (2): 0 0 0 (3) Advisory Vote on Executive Compensation - To approving the Company's management proxy statement for the Advisory /e, as a nnual ın advisory Meeting.
-1 vote only The boar y, the Compensation of the Named Executive Officers as disclose d recommends a vote FOR this item (3): 0 (4) the ratification) of the minutes of the June 24, 2013 annual m neetino of shareho olders of t ay come before the Annual Meeting, including the approval (but no the Company and other matters as described in the Proxy Statemen addressed at the meeting, other than the approval of those minute as ab In the event the undersigned shall choose to mark this Proxy staining from a vote on a proposal set forth above, this Proxy Card of as withholo vill, neverth ding autho neless, be ority to vote for one or more nominees as listed above or otherwis used for purposes of establishing a quorum at the Annual Meeting addre Votin In the event the Proxy Card shall have conflicting indication essed at the Annual Meeting, the Proxy Card will not be voing by proxy is subject to other conditions as set forth in the ted on that matt er but wi ection on a vote on a nominee or otherwise on a proposal to b Ill be used for purposes of establishing a quorum at the meeting in the Proxy Statement, "About the Annual Meeting."
-The instru rand hereby revokes any and all proxies given prior to this pr undersigned acknowledges receipt of the Notice of the Ar actions electronically, the undersigned acknowledges and h oxy by nual I ereby the under Meeting ar declares th signed to nd the Pr nat the ur r's substitute lawfully does or causes to be done by virtue of th vote at the Annual Meeting or any adjournments of the meetin oxy Statement accompanying that notice.
-If transmitting votin dersigned has authorized that transmission as reflected throug submitted to the proxy holder through the undersigned's agen g admi the enclosed envelope which requires no postage.
-Joint ov vners should ead at title.
-If ch sign pe transmitti ir name appears printed elsewhere on this Proxy Card, and retur ersonally.
-When signing as attorney, executor, trustee, guardiar ing voting instructions electronically, please follow instructions a 7 iture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS E09963-P80039 DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+GENERAL COMMUNICATION, INC. (1) Election of Directors - To elect three directors, each for a three-year term, as part of Class III of our ten member classified board of directors, as identified in this Proxy Card.
+The board recommends a vote FOR the listed nominees: For Against Abstain Class III: 1a.
+Scott M. Fisher 0 0 0 1b.
+William P. Glasgow 0 0 0 0 0 0 For Against Abstain (2) Ratification of Appointment - To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2016.
+The board recommends a vote FOR this item (2): Π 0 (3) Other Business - To transact in the proxy holder's discretion such other business as may come before the Annual Meeting, including the approval (but not the ratification) of the minutes of the June 29, 2015 annual meeting of shareholders of the Company and other matters as described in the Proxy Statement.
+As of the Record Date, the Company's board was unaware of any other business to be addressed at the meeting, other than the approval of those minutes.
+In the event the undersigned shall choose to mark this Proxy Card as withholding authority to vote for one or more nominees as listed above or otherwise as abstaining from a vote on a proposal set forth above, this Proxy Card will, nevertheless, be used for purposes of establishing a quorum at the Annual Meeting.
+In the event the Proxy Card shall have conflicting indications of more than one selection on a vote on a nominee or otherwise on a proposal to be addressed at the Annual Meeting, the Proxy Card will not be voted on that matter but will be used for purposes of establishing a quorum at the meeting.
+Voting by proxy is subject to other conditions as set forth in the Proxy Statement.
+See within the Proxy Statement, "About the Annual Meeting."
+The undersigned hereby ratifies and confirms all that the proxy holder or the holder's substitute lawfully does or causes to be done by virtue of this proxy and hereby revokes any and all proxies given prior to this proxy by the undersigned to vote at the Annual Meeting or any adjournments of the meeting.
+The undersigned acknowledges receipt of the Notice of the Annual Meeting and the Proxy Statement accompanying that notice.
+If transmitting voting instructions electronically, the undersigned acknowledges and hereby declares that the undersigned has authorized that transmission as reflected through the undersigned is following the instructions above tasted to cause those instructions to be submitted to the proxy holder through the undersigned's agent, the Company's transfer agent or other authorized person.
+If voting this proxy in paper format, please date this Proxy Card, sign it below as your name appears printed elsewhere on this Proxy Card, and return it in the enclosed envelope which requires no postage.
+Joint owners should each sign personally.
+When signing as attorney, executor, trustee, guardian, administrator, or officer of a corporation or other entity, please give that title.
+If transmitting voting instructions electronically, please follow instructions as set forth in the Notice of Internet Availability of Proxy Materials ("Internet Notice").
+Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners)